Fujitsu World Tour Roadshow 2018 Showcases Co-creation for Success

 While there are huge opportunities for companies of all sizes and from all sectors to create value, many are still struggling to unlock the potential of digital transformation.
 With customers facing constantly changing challenges and evolving technologies, Fujitsu believes the key to success is to identify and leverage a combination of the right technologies and partnerships.
 Fujitsu World Tour 2018 showcases results of customers’ co-creation projects, and highlights the Fujitsu products and services that make digital transformation possible – from connected technologies such as Cloud, AI, IoT to Cyber Security.

-Fujitsu’s comprehensive technology portfolio is in evidence throughout, from briefings explaining artificial intelligence to an overview of the Digital Annealer – an innovative combination of quantum and classical computing.
-An additional technology highlight includes a mobile security operations center, providing live analysis of customers’ business security and highlighting opportunities for improvements.
-Artificial intelligence can be seen in action with a robot bartender able to select and prepare the most appropriate cocktail for customers, using facial recognition capabilities.
+Fujitsu’s comprehensive technology portfolio is in evidence throughout, from briefings explaining artificial intelligence to an overview of the Digital Annealer – a unique approach to computer architectures that uses quantum-inspired digital circuits to solve more rapidly combinatorial problems.
+An additional highlight is the opportunity to look inside a Security Operations Center, providing an insight into how Fujitsu security analysts can identify vulnerabilities within organizations and provide advice and guidance on how businesses can defend against cyberattacks.
+Artificial intelligence can be seen in action with a robot bartender able to select and prepare cocktails for customers, using facial recognition capabilities.

 - Manufacturing solutions including intelligent IoT dashboards, in addition to real implementations of artificial intelligence to enhance quality control processes.